St Margaret’s Road/McKee Avenue Roundabout Pedestrian Improvement Scheme

 This scheme will provide the following benefits:

-There will be a public consultation for this scheme from Tuesday, the 5th of August, to Friday, the 1st of September, 2025.
+There was a public consultation for this scheme from Tuesday, the 5th of August, to Friday, the 1st of September 2025.

 The National Transport Authority are the funding authority for this scheme.